EciStg/order-placement/probe/README.md

 >
 > Recommended for Seller implementations

-This probe must be a light weight and fast running indicator of API availability; think of it like a **ping**.
+This probe must be a light weight and fast running indicator of API availability;
+think of it like a **ping**.
 It must do as little as possible yet still be able to announce that the API is up and running.
 It is expected this probe will be called one or more times per minute.
-Calling applications are required to check the HTTP Status Code and interpret it as pass, **200 - 299**, or fail, **500 - 599**.
+Calling applications are required to check the HTTP Status Code and interpret it as pass if it falls in the range **200 - 299**.

-A body must not be returned to the caller.
+A body must not be returned to the caller, therefore callers can expect the successful HTTP Status Code to be 204 (No Content), but not all implementors will be so precise.

 Example of calling the top probe from the command line: